Get THE RACK DEMO

 Additional Strategies

 Every snake is an individual.
-What works for one may not work for another.
-Systematic troubleshooting; changing one variable at a time; identifies the specific issue faster than trying multiple changes at once.
+What works for one will not work for another.
+Systematic troubleshooting, changing one variable at a time, identifies the specific issue faster than trying multiple changes at once.

 Document every attempt with the method used, prey type, prey size, time offered, and result.
 Feeding logs that track refusals alongside environmental conditions reveal the specific combination that works for each animal.